hayden-t/tvProject/README.md

 branch tracking has the python scripts for motion tracking and PTZ IP camera control

-Eventually I plan to merge both branches, and rewrite the playlist editor
+Eventually I plan to merge branches, and rewrite the playlist editor and motion tracker